About Googility

 Technology

-This version of Googility was developed by Steve Schwarz using the Django application server.
-The actual search activity is performed using Google's Custom Search Engine (CSE) API.
-The website information stored in the Googility MySQL database is used to "feed" the CSE API.
-The site is hosted on SliceHost and is running on the Ubuntu operating sytem.
+Googility was developed by Steve Schwarz using the Django Python web framework.
+Web search is performed using the Google Custom Search Engine (CSE) API.
+The map search feature is implemented via the Google Map API.
+The website information is stored in a PostgreSQL database and is used to "feed" the CSE and the Map APIs.